-In the event a bug is found on a student or on their belongings, the bug is to be removed, contained, and disposed.
-Students will be allowed to change into clean clothing; student items may be bagged and returned to the student at the end of the school day.
+In the event a bug is found on a student or on their belongings, the bug is to be removed, contained, and disposed of.
+Students will be allowed to change into clean clothing provided by the clinic.
+Student items may be bagged and returned to the student at the end of the school day.
 Parents of students with bed bugs will be notified.
-Parents of students found with bed bugs will be notified.
+Students are not to be excluded due to the presence of bed bugs on their person or belongings.